DTJF/libpruio/src/doc/_4_examples.md

 \Item{Description}

-  This example shows how to control a unipolar stepper motor by libpruio.
+  This example shows how to control a unipolar stepper motor by
+  \Proj.
 It creates a PruIo instance configured in IO mode and prepares four GPIO lines as output.
 You can change motor direction and speed, stop the motor and switch of all pins.